gotdibbs/JavaScriptStyleGuide/README.md

 ----
 > ### <a name='commas'>Commas</a>

   - **Leading?
-Nope.** This style has it's benefits for sure in troubleshooting visually, but really we should all be linting our code anyways, right?
+Nope.** This style has helps when troubleshooting visually, but we should all be linting our code anyways, right?
 If you find this is an issue, make sure you've got lint running and you should be good to go.

 	```javascript
 	// This is bad